alexdwagner/jekyll-now/_posts/2016-10-11-Day-One-at-SFPC.md

 head of the table.
 Hiro and I introduce ourselves to Jason, seated to our left.

 More students start to trickle in, we introduce ourselves.
-I finally get to meet Baku, who I will be rooming with in Bed Stuy, along with Dannie Wei and Agustin Ramos Anzorena.
+I finally get to meet Baku, who I will be rooming with in Bed Stuy, along with Dannie and Agustin.
 We have been corresponding for the past few weeks to coordinate and book our Airbnb for the length of the SFPC session.